QianchaoLiu/QianchaoLiu.github.io/about.md

 permalink: /about/
 ---

-Liu Qianchao is an undergraduate student, major in Information Management and Information System, My interests are on NLP&Data mining&Machine learing
+Liu Qianchao is an undergraduate student, majored in Information Management and Information System, his interests are on NLP,Data mining&Machine learing.

-Take a look at my Linkedin profile at [linkedin.com/in/liuqianchao](http://www.linkedin.com/in/liuqianchao)
+Take a look at my Linkedin profile at [linkedin.com/in/liuqianchao](http://www.linkedin.com/in/liuqianchao).

-You an find the source code written by me at [github.com/qianchaoliu](https://github.com/qianchaoliu)
+You can also find the source codes written by me at [github.com/qianchaoliu](https://github.com/qianchaoliu).